Microsoft Licensing

 Cost evaluations of cloud vs. on-premises Dynamics 365 must account for different factors:

 • Infrastructure & Maintenance: On-prem means you need servers, storage, backup systems, and IT admins to manage everything (install updates, monitor uptime, etc.).
 These are significant costs that are often underestimated.
 Cloud shifts those responsibilities (and costs) to Microsoftโ€”part of your subscription fee funds Microsoftโ€™s data centers and ops team.
-If your company doesnโ€™t have a strong IT support capacity or wants to repurpose IT staff for other projects, the value of cloud increases.
+If your company doesnโ€™t have a strong IT support capacity or wants to repurpose IT staff for other projects, the value of the cloud increases.

 • Scalability & Flexibility: Cloud licensing allows you to scale user counts up or down more fluidly.
 If you need 50 extra users for a project for 3 months, you can add and remove them, paying only for that period.
 On-prem, buying 50 more perpetual CALs for a short-term need is usually not practical โ€“ youโ€™d either over-buy and shelf them later or try to make do with what you have (which could lead to compliance issues if unlicensed users use the system).
 Similarly, if you reduce usage, cloud subscriptions can be dropped at renewal to cut costs, whereas on-prem licenses you already bought are sunk costs.
 This elasticity can yield cost savings in environments where user counts fluctuate.